teambit/docs/docs/welcome.md

 - Extend and customize Bit in [Extending Bit](/extending-bit/adding-a-new-tab)
 - Discover the Building blocks of Bit in our [Aspects](/aspects/aspects-overview) section

+Bit makes the process of building modular applications and the development, publishing and management of independent components really easy.
+It focuses on the publishing of components whereas the consumption of components is handled by package managers such as npm or yarn.

 ### Bit v15 - Harmony

 **Harmony** introduces major improvements to Bit and how developers should build their components.
 At the moment it supports **React**, **React Native** and **NodeJS**.
 For teams using **Angular** or **Vue**, it is recommended to get started with Bit's v14 release [here](https://docs.bit.dev).